HL7/cqf-recommendations/pages/documentation-libraries.md

 ## Value Sets

+Value sets are used to provide a level of indirection between the concepts you're referencing in the logic and the way those concepts are specifically defined.
+By using a value set, you can define that concept in terms of different code systems, and it has the added benefit of providing a sort of "configuration point" for local implementation to map local concepts.

+When using value sets, authors can either find value sets that are already defined (in the VSAC, or elsewhere), or construct value sets themsevles.
+When constructing value sets, care should be taken not to create duplicate value sets (i.e. value sets with the same purpose and definition).
+When using published value sets, care must be taken to ensure that they are both actively stewarded (i.e. kept up to date in the published repository) and actively maintained when used in production settings.

+When using value set declarations, authors should use the name of the value set as defined externally to avoid introducing any potential confusion of meaning.
+One exception to this is when different value sets are defined with the same name in an external repository, then some additional aspect is required to ensure uniqueness of the names within the CQL library.

 Within CQL, the identifier of any value set reference SHALL be specified using a URI for the value set.

 The URI SHALL be the canonical URL for the value set as defined by either the base FHIR specification or the referenced `ValueSet` resource.